The Wayƒarers Journal ©

 1 pack salmon

-Wash the vegetables, drain, then chop the leafy greens including the stalks into small pieces.
+Preparation Directions: Wash the vegetables, drain, then chop the leafy greens including the stalks into small pieces.
 Chop the bell pepper and onions, then mince the garlic, ginger and turmeric, after which, set aside.
 Rinse and drain the sprouted grains.

-Traditionally, lentils and/or mung beans have been a part of this recipe.
-However, after doing extensive research in 2019 and 2020, it lead me to understand that legumes (as well as whole grains) all contain
+Legumes: Traditionally, lentils and/or mung beans have been a part of this recipe.
+However, after doing extensive research in 2019 and 2020, it lead me to understand that legumes (as well as whole grains) all contain anti-nutrients.

-Furthermore, even sprouting the legumes does not remove all of these negative aspects of this food which allows these foods to still causes an inflammatory action inside of the human body.
-So, because I am still trying to avoid all foods which cause inflammation for the purpose of loosing weight and eating healthier, I personally choose to not eat any and all legumes any more.
+So, because I am still trying to avoid all foods which cause inflammation for the purpose of eating healthier and loosing weight, I personally choose to not eat any and all legumes any more.

-Add water and grains to cook pot and bring to boil.
+Repast Cooking Directions: Add water and grains to cook pot and bring to boil.
 Reduce heat and simmer until the grains are almost soft (about ten minutes).

 Add onion, garlic, ginger, leafy greens, pepper, seaweed, spice mix, turmeric.
 Bring to a boil, lower temperature to a simmer and cook until desired softness (two to five minutes).
 Turn off heat, cover and allow to cool for a couple minutes.